 "Like I said, there's nothing to say."
 Byakuya was snapped out of his thoughts when he heard the voice.
 Kurosaki… The voice was serious.
 Byakuya initially thought that the boy was being bullied but then he realized that rescuing him would tarnish the professor's reputation as being coldhearted and uncaring type of guy.

 "You don't have to hide it, Ichigo.
 We know you like him."
 Byakuya froze.
-First, they called him by the first name and the boy didn't seem to mind it.
+First, they called him by his first name and the boy didn't seem to mind it.
 And second, Ichigo liked someone… As much as he wanted to just leave or even pass them, his feet wouldn't move.
 He wanted to know who the person Ichigo liked was.
 Wasn't it Byakuya?
 Well, at least that's what he thought…

 "Yeah, we can help you confess to him!
 We know you like Kuchiki-sensei for a long time now!"